 - Get rid of standing water where mosquitos lay their eggs and breed in your yard to reduce the mosquito population.

 - Empty water from flowerpots, pet food and water dishes, birdbaths, clean pool, swimming pool covers, buckets, barrels, trashcans, and other containers at least once or twice a week.

 - Check your rain gutters for clogs and clear them out.

 - Remove any abandoned tires or other water-collecting materials.

-- Look for containers or rubbish in locations where it may be difficult to detect, such as under shrubs or beneath your house.
+- Look for containers or rubbish where it may be difficult to detect, such as under shrubs or beneath your house.

 Know when to see your doctor